-Remove the student-athlete from play.
+1. Remove the student-athlete from play.
 Look for the signs and symptoms of concussion if the student-athlete has experienced a blow to the head.
 Do not allow the student-athlete to just "shake it off."
 Each student-athlete will respond to concussions differently.

 - 2. Ensure that the student-athlete is evaluated immediately by an appropriate health care professional.
 Do not try to judge the severity of the injury.
-Call an injury time-out to ensure that the student-athlete is evaluated by one of the primary athletics healthcare providers. - 3.
-Allow the student-athlete to return to play only with permission from the primary athletics health care provider.
-Allow athletics medical staff to rely on their clinical skills and protocols in evaluating the student-athlete to establish the appropriate time to return to play.
+Call an injury timeout to ensure that the student-athlete is evaluated by one of the primary athletics healthcare providers. - 3.
+Allow the student-athlete to return to play only if the primary athletics healthcare provider has determined that the student-athlete did not suffer a concussion.
+Allow athletics medical staff to rely on their clinical skills and protocols in evaluating the student-athlete to establish the appropriate management.